Configuration

 Publisher

 A publisher is an object responsible for sending data to the MQTT broker.
-A connection can have multiple publishers, each of which is associated to a single topic.
+A connection can have multiple publishers, each associated with a single topic.

 Publisher MQTT 3.X

-The below screenshot shows an example of the Publisher configuration settings.Figure - Publisher settings 3X
+The below screenshot shows an example of the Publisher configuration settings.Publisher3X

-• Mode: Selects the publisher operating mode.
+• Mode: This field specifies the publisher's operating mode.
 Available options are:

 • Events: Only new events will be published.